junxit/us-congress-bills-111/metadata.md

 - Rep. Aderholt, Robert B. [R-AL-4] (A000055)
 - Rep. Forbes, J. Randy [R-VA-4] (F000445)
 - Rep. Capito, Shelley Moore [R-WV-2] (C001047)
+- Rep. Coble, Howard [R-NC-6] (C000556)
+- Rep. Calvert, Ken [R-CA-44] (C000059)
+- Rep. Lamborn, Doug [R-CO-5] (L000564)
+- Rep. Richardson, Laura [D-CA-37] (R000581)

 ## Committees (1)

 - House — Education and the Workforce Committee

+## Recorded votes (1)

+- 2010-06-15 — [House 111-2-361](votes/house-111-2-0361.md) — On Motion to Suspend the Rules and Agree — **Passed** (416–0)

 ## Actions

 - 2010-05-25 — Introduced in House
 - 2010-05-25 — Introduced in House
 - 2010-05-25 — Referred to the House Committee on Education and Labor.
+- 2010-06-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-06-15 — Considered as unfinished business. (consideration: CR H4476-4477)
+- 2010-06-15 — Considered under suspension of the rules. (consideration: CR H4454-4456)
+- 2010-06-15 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1389.
+- 2010-06-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-15 — Ms. Woolsey moved to suspend the rules and agree to the resolution.
+- 2010-06-15 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 361). (text: CR H4454)
+- 2010-06-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 361).(text: CR H4454)